tekknolagi/tekknolagi.github.com/_posts/2021-02-11-small-objects.md

 The first two approaches don't reduce the memory traffic, but the third approach does.
 Our runtime has no such type guarantees and no compiler to speak of, so that's a no-go, and I think we can do better than the first two strategies.
-We'll just need to get a little clever.
+We'll just need to get a little clever and re-use some old knowledge from the 80s.

 ## What's in a pointer?